11/6/2019

 Rod Hall

-And is it your, Christiana, just to follow that up, is your assumption then or our assumption should be that every market that has millimeter wave deployed in the wireless network, you would expect to see millimeter wave attached to most phones in that market, is that correct?
+And is it your, Cristiano, just to follow that up, is it your assumption then or our assumption should be that every market that has millimeter wave deployed in the wireless network, you would expect to see millimeter wave attached to most phones in that market?
+Is that correct?

 speaker

-That's correct and especially because you have in the wireless industry today, you have probably a single SKU launched by an operator within their entire geography, even if you're gonna have some markets of millimeter waves on micro sub six, that is being the requirement on millimeter wave capability in many of those 5G devices.
+That's correct.
+And especially because you have in the wireless industry today, you have probably a single SKU launched by an operator within their entire geography and even if you're going to have some markets of millimeter wave, some markets of sub-6.
+That has been the requirement on millimeter wave capability in many of those 5G devices.

 speaker